 Geographic tongue is not contagious, even though it looks like sores on your tongue, and the best treatment is “reassurance” to the patient that the condition is harmless.
+The disorder is said to affect 1-3 percent of the population.

 A 2016 study published in the Journal of Oral & Pathology Medicine found a strong connection between patients with celiac disease and geographic tongue.